F. Scott Fitzgerald was right… ?

 A veritable deluge of Namibian online shopping sites offering a ‘local-is-lekker’ consumer experience emerged, as it seemed, overnight.
 But good intentions didn’t get them very far when minimal thought or expertise went into their design and most fell away just as quickly as they had sprung up.

-‘Sew Good’ now utilises an online marketplace platform called ‘Padstal’, set up (full disclosure) by my daughter, daughter-in-law, and a friend.
+Sew Good Namibia now utilises an online marketplace platform called ‘Padstal Namibia‘, set up (full disclosure) by my daughter, daughter-in-law, and a friend.
 They put many, many hours of work into conceptualising the platform and ‘test driving’ it before full roll out.
-Therefore many of the glitches that sabotaged their less-professional competitors were ironed out before Padstal started to accept uploaded products from vendors and open for business.
+Therefore many of the glitches that sabotaged their less-professional competitors were ironed out before Padstal Namibia started to accept uploaded products from vendors and open for business.

 A padstal was originally a roadside farm stand selling all manner of local produce and handicrafts and indeed there used to be similar shops in the malls when I first came here in 1998.
 The new, 21st-century iteration allows consumers at home to place orders online and have them delivered in Windhoek and the surrounding areas – a real boon when we were all sheltering in place.
-It also, of course, provides the sort of free exposure and retail support that micro-scale enterprises like ‘Sew Good’ would not be able to finance on their own.
+It also, of course, provides the sort of free exposure and retail support that micro-scale enterprises like ‘Sew Good Namibia’ would not be able to finance on their own.

 It does very much seem as if shoppers are still getting used to the idea… and it will take a while before we urbanites all abandon our habit of the weekly shop in crowded and expensive stores.
-But for ‘Sew Good’ – and other home-based industries we have been able to introduce to the concept – online shopping has allowed us to reach a much bigger pool of potential clients, who will be able to place automated orders once the economy picks up and people are once again looking to browse and buy non-essential items such as those made by our craftswomen.
+But for ‘Sew Good Namibia’ – and other home-based industries we have been able to introduce to the concept – online shopping has allowed us to reach a much bigger pool of potential clients, who will be able to place automated orders once the economy picks up and people are once again looking to browse and buy non-essential items such as those made by our craftswomen.

 The rain has blessed Namibia as it hasn’t done in a decade.
 The dams are full, the antelope families are fat, the trees are full of birds’ nests.
-There are even lakes in the desert….but although we are all just plain relieved to be free of the drought conditions that have prevailed for far too many years, the absence of the visitors that would bring a much-needed boost to the economy is a sobering reminder that the rest of the world is still stuck in the terrible suspended animation of Covid, 12 months old now.
+There are even lakes in the desert… but although we are all just plain relieved to be free of the drought conditions that have prevailed for far too many years, the absence of the visitors that would bring a much-needed boost to the economy is a sobering reminder that the rest of the world is still stuck in the terrible suspended animation of Covid-19, 12 months old now.

 I continue to admire and celebrate the young Namibians (and a few not-so-young!) who are flexing their entrepreneurial muscles and adapting their business models to the straitened times.
 As well as those that are moving towards, and embracing, the concept of sustainable use of our precious resources.
 You only have to spend half an hour on Instagram to see that their hustle is being rewarded.

-KINDNESS is the new currency
+Kindness is the new currency

-We all have our own individual takes on how reality has changed since we became aware of Covid-19, wherever we are in the world.
-The first commercial flight in many weeks arrived in Windhoek a few days ago and with it, one assumes, the first overseas mail in a long while.
-My very out-of-date ‘New Yorker’ from earlier this year duly arrived in my post box and it reads, honestly, like a communication from another planet.
+My very out-of-date ‘New Yorker’ magazine from earlier this year duly arrived in my post box and it reads, honestly, like a communication from another planet.
 Even those few short months ago, the pandemic was still a semi-abstract concept for people here in Namibia.
-In the city where it’s published, the writers and photographers covering the unfolding crisis for the magazine back in May were clearly aware that, to use that overworked word, they were dealing with an unprecedented catastrophe and yet, with the gift of hindsight, their words and images seem – now – to be wholly inadequate to the task of warning what might still be to come.
+In the US city where it’s published, however, the writers and photographers covering the unfolding crisis for the magazine back in May were clearly aware that, to use that overworked word, they were dealing with an unprecedented catastrophe… And yet, with the gift of hindsight, their words and images seem – now – to be wholly inadequate to the task of warning readers what might still be to come.

 But over the past few weeks, as the infection rate has risen here at home and the government has responded with what seems to me to be pragmatic, consistent and effective leadership, it’s also been possible to see how – to use another cliche – the worst of times has brought out the best in people.
-And I’ve been truly humbled by the numbers of perfect strangers reaching out to the ‘Sew Good’ project specifically, and local producers and traders more generally, in an effort to assist in ways that uplift the most hard-hit and impoverished communities and forge connections that will endure and bolster the circular economy – whereby goods are exchanged and repurposed, rather than discarded and replaced anew – after the dark days are a receding memory.
+And I’ve been truly humbled by the numbers of perfect strangers reaching out to the Sew Good Namibia project specifically, and local producers and traders more generally, in an effort to assist in ways that uplift the most hard-hit and impoverished communities.
+Together we are forging connections that will endure and bolster the circular economy – whereby goods are exchanged and repurposed, rather than discarded and replaced anew – after the dark days are a receding memory.

 Green is in ‘Vogue’